helidon-io/helidon/docs/modules/data-jdbc/imperative.md

 ## Return Generated Keys

-Generated keys become available after `generatedKeys()` selects key handling, a mapper defines the result, and a terminal method states the expected number of key rows.
-Without `addColumn`, Helidon requests the driver's default keys.
-Where the driver supports named key columns, `addColumn` identifies the requested
+After an insert or update, `generatedKeys()` requests the generated keys, `map` converts each key row, and `one`, `optional`, or `list` validates and returns the expected number of rows.
+Without `addColumn`, Helidon asks the driver to return its default generated keys.
+Where the driver supports named key columns, `addColumn` identifies the requested columns:
-columns:

 ```java
 long id = jdbcClient.create("INSERT INTO CONTACT (NAME) VALUES (?)")